When restoring a VMware or Azure virtual machine from a backup, you can choose to restore the VM as an Amazon EC2 instance.

-Commvault supports three (3) methods for converting on-premises VMs to AWS EC2 instances:
+Commvault supports three methods for converting on-premises VMs to Amazon EC2 instances:

-Commvault HotAdd: Requires an Amazon EC2 instance in the destination region to mount temporary Amazon EBS volumes for backup and recovery.
+VM Conversion using Commvault HotAdd.
+This requires an Amazon EC2 instance in the destination region to mount temporary Amazon EBS volumes for backup and recovery.

-AWS VM Import/Export: Utilizes the AWS VM Import/Export service to stage a VM in Amazon S3, then converts to an Amazon EC2 instance.
+VM Conversion using AWS VM Import/Export.
+This utilizes the AWS VM Import/Export service to stage a VM in Amazon S3, and then convert to an Amazon EC2 instance.